Off-Chain Services

 - Executes the appropriate liquidation for each eligible position:

-partial_liquidate— earns 5% reward.backstop_liquidate— absorbs into insurance.unwind_backstop— continues to unwind previously absorbed positions (10% per call), earns 3% reward.auto_deleverage— picks a profitable opposing target (PnL × leverage ranking) and force-closes.
+partial_liquidate— earns the Layer 1 bps reward.backstop_liquidate— absorbs into insurance and earns the Layer 2 bps reward.unwind_backstop— continues to unwind previously absorbed positions (10% per call) and earns the flat unwind reward.auto_deleverage— picks a profitable opposing target (PnL × leverage ranking), force-closes, and earns the flat ADL reward.

 All four are permissionless.
 Competing keepers may run in parallel; the first transaction to land wins the reward, subsequent attempts fail cheaply with a clear error.